spicetify/docs/docs/development/structures.md

 ---
-title: Customization
+title: Structures
-description: ✨ How to create Themes for Spicetify.
+description: ✨ The guidelines and structure for addons.
 ---

 ## Themes